brewing great tea

 cold brewing bulk batches (1/2 Gallon Recipe)

-There’s a lot to love about cold brewing, for instance . . . cold brewed tea will be less tannic and/or astringent than traditional brews and are a lot more flexible regarding steep times.
-Black teas will not cloud up when chilled.
-Cold brewing can increase antioxidants in white teas.
+There’s a lot to love about cold brewing, for instance . . . cold brewed tea is less astringent than traditional brews and are a lot more flexible regarding steep times.
+Black teas will not cloud up when chilled while cold brewing can even increase antioxidants in white teas.
 And, it’s easy to do.

-- add 20 – 24 grams of tea leaf directly into steeping vessel (pitcher), or use a large stainless steel capsule infuser
+- add 20–24 grams of tea leaf directly into steeping vessel, or use a large stainless steel capsule infuser

 - add 64 oz of cool filtered water